python/cpython/Doc/reference/datamodel.rst

 bound to the result of ``type(name, bases, dict)``.

 When the class definition is read, if *__metaclass__* is defined then the callable assigned to it will be called instead of :func:`type`.
-The allows classes or functions to be written which monitor or alter the class creation
+This allows classes or functions to be written which monitor or alter the class creation
 process: